Temperature Controller

 Importance in Semiconductors

-Zinc is a fundamental building block for advanced nanostructures.
-By precisely controlling the temperature profile (Ramp-up and Soak times), we can directly influence the morphology and crystalline quality of the resulting ZnO.
+Zinc oxide ($ZnO$) is a fundamental wide-bandgap building block for advanced electronic and optoelectronic nanostructures.
+By precisely controlling the temperature profile (Ramp-up and Soak times), we can directly influence the morphology and crystalline quality of the resulting $ZnO$.

-This simulation demonstrates why the thermal stability provided by the FreeRTOS + PID algorithm is essential: even a minor fluctuation of a few degrees can halt the reaction or lead to incomplete oxidation, which would drastically alter the electrical properties of the semiconductor.
+This project demonstrates why the thermal stability provided by the FreeRTOS + PID algorithm is essential: even a minor fluctuation of a few degrees can halt the reaction or lead to incomplete oxidation, which would drastically alter the final electrical properties of the semiconductor.